nguyenhuy0905/WPFSweeper/README.md

 # WPFSweeper
-New MineSweeper attempt of mine.
+> The new-and-improved Minesweepeer compared to an attempt I did in 2019.
+> More features, more unnecessary documentations, more fun!
 Only run on Windows due to its framework.
-Compared to my oldSweeper, this one is a lot cleaner, kind of better documented, and has some more features.
+Compared to my [oldSweeper](https://github.com/nguyenhuy0905/old-sweeper), this one is a lot cleaner, kind of better documented, and has some more features.
 With some funny algorithms also.

 ---